-Amanda we’re looking to get a new treadmill, what’s the best home treadmill?
+Amanda we’re looking to get a new treadmill, what’s the best home treadmill for running?

 ✅This is the best treadmill for running at home.

-The Nordictrack C1750 which can be had for under $2000 and will LAST forever. (also, I’ve linked to the best price I’ve seen)
+The Nordictrack C1750 which can be had for around $2200 and will LAST forever.

 A few of the key components I looked at with selecting these: